aaronstanek/scattering-lab-revision-3/README.md

 ## Making Cuts

-cut.py contains a class called cut_instruction, the constructor looks like `cut(channel,direction,value)`
+cut.py contains a class called cut_instruction, the constructor looks like `cut.cut_instruction(channel,direction,value)`

 channel is an int, referring to a channel, direction is a string, telling the program which direction to cut, and value is a float indicating where the cut should be placed